SAP-archive/python-metacli/README.md

 + cli.py : file that define your commands using Click library
 + setup.py

-To make the plugin as your base plugin, you need to include two more files:
+To make the plugin as your base plugin, you need to include one more file:

 + plugin_commands.json